 - The feature code sub-panel is not shown if not enabled by system configuration.
-For more documentation, please see Asterisk interactions on Appendix IV - The outcome panel is enabled only for agents holding the security key USR_OUTCOME - The outcome panel, if enabled, is available only for a certain amount of time.
-The default is 1800s (30 minutes) after the call is ended, but it can be edited by changing the value of default.callStatusTimeout in the configuration.properties file or in the "Edit system parameters" page in QueueMetrics.
+For more documentation, please see Asterisk interactions on Appendix IV - The outcome panel is enabled only for agents holding the security key USR\OUTCOME - The outcome panel, if enabled, is available only for a certain amount of time, while the call can be edited.
+See Updating past calls to change it.